TeamMacLean/mutations_hts_noref/notes_records/daily_record/2015/05_november_2015.md

 5. From 1000 random iterations of hasty mutant data we can see that on average ~620 contigs had variants out of ~12000 fragments.
 And only ~33 fragments had higher homozygous than heterozygous variatns.
 This dataset is a backcross mutant data.

 6. Now generating random data from an outcrossed mutant sequencing and would help us determine the limits of the analysis.

+## November 9th to 13th

+1. Looking at the data from the contigs/fragments with variants, it seems only about 30 MB of genome had information (from the random iterations data)

+2. Backcross data from hasty mutant shows two peaks (both normalized and non-normalized ratios using fragment lengths).

+3. More mutant data is being processed to generate distributions and derive equations to the distributions.
+Such equations would help us evaluating final arragements for de-novo data.